Sudhanshu-Nautiyal/Kafka_Study_Notes/schema_registry.md

   - **NONE** : compatibility type means schema compatibility checks are disabled.

 - Easy to remember
-  - Can you read old data with this schema ? -> backward compatible
+  - Can you process old data with new schema ? -> backward compatible
-  - Can this data be read by previous schema ? -> forward compatible
+  - Can new data be processed by previous schema ? -> forward compatible

+- Compatibity examples
+  - Delete a field without default value in Avro schema is …… compatibility? -> backward
+  - Adding a field to record without default value is …… schema evolution? -> forward
+  - removing or adding a field that has a default value is a …… schema evolution? -> full

 #### AVRO